 Locally designed associate degrees also intended for transfer by an individual college may not carry the DTA, AS-T, or DTA/MRP designated titles and/or abbreviations unless approved by the State Board transfer degree approval process and posted on the transfer degree inventory (see transfer degree inventory under Policy Resources below).

 - PTCCN Processes and Forms

 - One Year Transfer Courses

 |Instruction Commission approval||One year transfer courses list||05/2012|

 |Instruction Commission approval||Transfer distribution courses||08/15/2008|

 |Instruction Commission approval||College in the High School academic/transfer guidelines||08/15/2008|

 |Instruction Commission approval||Transfer to four-year institutions guidelines||06/20/2016|

 All professional-technical degree and certificate programs must be approved by the SBCTC prior to course or program implementation (see RCW 28B.50.090(7)(c)).
 As part of this responsibility, the SBCTC:

-Requires that colleges certify professional-technical staff and faculty as provided by WAC 131-16-070 through WAC 131-16-095.
+- Requires that colleges certify professional-technical staff and faculty (see WAC 131-16-070 through WAC 131-16-095).